salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

 Given the environment is implemented in both Python and CUDA C (for running on the CPU and GPU, respectively), please use **EnvironmentCPUvsGPU** class to test the consistency of your implementation.
 The module will instantiate two separate environment objects (with the `use_cuda` flag set to True and False), step through `num_episodes` episodes (with the same actions) and determine if there are inconsistencies in terms of the generated states, rewards or done flags.

 Here is an example for the dual mode environment class.
-Please refer to [Tag (Continuous)](https://www.github.com/salesforce/warp-drive/blob/master/tests/example_envs/test_tag_continuous.py) for a detailed working example.
+Please refer the to [Tag (Continuous) test](https://www.github.com/salesforce/warp-drive/blob/master/tests/example_envs/test_tag_continuous.py) for a detailed working example.

 ```python
 from warp_drive.env_cpu_gpu_consistency_checker import EnvironmentCPUvsGPU